 One of the most singularly pure visionary feats of film magic, Phil Tippett’s incredible stop-motion silent film is one unique vision after another in a nearly overwhelming barrage of intensity.
 Yet it never feels overburdened or unwieldy.

-Told entirely without dialog, Mad God is an impressionist odyssey into a cyberpunk nightmare, where the world looks like what Hieronomous Bosch has nightmare about.
+Told entirely without dialog, Mad God is an impressionist odyssey into a cyberpunk nightmare, where the world looks like what Hieronymous Bosch has nightmares about.

-I remained nailed to my seat throughout the 80-minute runtime, marveling at the direct access into an artists subconscious. this is a miraculous effort deserving to be seen on the biggest screen possible.
-A testament to dedication and a triumph of of the imagination.
+I remained nailed to my seat throughout the 80-minute runtime, marveling at the direct access into an artist’s subconscious. this is a miraculous effort deserving to be seen on the biggest screen possible.
+A testament to the dedication and a triumph of the imagination.

 Beyond the Infinite Two Minutes

-Two friends running a small cafe in Tokyo dsicover their webcam sees two minutes into the future.
+Two friends running a small cafe in Tokyo discover their webcam sees two minutes into the future.
 Initially flustered and amused, they start messing with the contraption to see how far they can bend it.
-Then, things get weird, and continue getting even weirder still.
+Then, things get weird and continue getting even weirder still.

 The less you know about Yamaguchi’s humorous thriller, the better.
 It’s the kind of gleeful exploration of genre tropes that rewards multiple viewings and unexpected thrills.
 I’ve seen it twice now, and can’t wait to go again.

 A single mother and her troubled daughter live on a remote farm, hiding from their violent past.
-The mother tries to keep life going as normally as possible, but the spectre of death looms heavily over their life.
-Some time earlier, the girl’s father killed her best friend, sending two families into a spiral nobody recovered from.
+The mother tries to keep life going as normally as possible, but the specter of death looms heavily over their life.
+Sometime earlier, the girl’s father killed her best friend, sending two families into a spiral nobody recovered from.
 The mother has a mutually destructive relationship with the cop watching over them, and her connection to the daughter is fragile at best.